jmesmon/mptx/docs/Module_BG_4-in-1.md

 1. 3x2 header pins (to solder onto the board for programming)
 1. AVR ISP programmer like the popular USBASP programming dongle that is 3.3V safe - available from many sellers on [ebay.](http://www.ebay.com/sch/i.html?_odkw=usbasp+progammer&_osacat=0&_from=R40&_trksid=p2045573.m570.l1313.TR3.TRC2.A0.H0.Xusbasp+progammer+3.3V.TRS1&_nkw=usbasp+progammer+3.3V&_sacat=0)  There are reports that some of the cheap programmers are not safe to use with 3.3V units (like this unit).
 Look for USBAsp programmers with the “LC Technologies” label.
 Also, you will need a 10-pin to 6-pin connector to connect the USBASP to the board.

+## Deficiencies

+Unfortunately, the design of the 4-in-1 module isn't perfect

+ - The RF module does not expose the interrupt lines from the RF modules, which are in some cases required to work without error.
+The CC2500 datasheet explicitly notes this:

+    It is recommended to employ an interrupt driven solution as high rate SPI polling will reduce the RX sensitivity.
+Furthermore, as
+    explained in Section 10.3 and the CC2500
+    Errata Notes [1], when using SPI polling there is a small, but finite, probability that a single read from registers PKTSTATUS, RXBYTES and
+    TXBYTES is being corrupt.
+The same is the case when reading the chip status byte.

 ##Build instructions
 The assembly process is trivial but it does depend on: